CZ-NIC/convey/README.md

 * A file [`config.ini`](convey/defaults/config.ini) is automatically created in [user config folder](convey/defaults/config.ini).
 This file may be edited for further customisation.
 Access it with `convey --config`.
 > * Convey tries to open the file in the default GUI editor or in the terminal editor if GUI is not an option.
 > * If `config.ini` is present at working directory, that one is used over the one in the user config folder.
-> * Configuration updates automatically on upgrade.
+> * Configuration is updated automatically on upgrade.

 ## Computing fields